ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/channel/custom_fields.rst

 There are a number of field types included with ExpressionEngine, and add-ons can make even more available.
 Channel fields are managed in your control panel at
-:menuselection:`Admin --> Channel Administration --> Channel Fields`.
+:menuselection:`Developer Tools --> Channel Manager --> Field Groups`.

 .. contents::
 	:local: